Nonparametric methods for doubly robust estimation of continuous treatment effects: Application

-For the conditional density $\pi(a \mid \mathbf{l})$ we assumed a model $A=\lambda(\mathbf{L}) + \gamma(\mathbf{L})\varepsilon$, where $\varepsilon$ has mean zero and unit variance given the covariates, but otherwise has an unspecified density.
-We flexibly estimated the conditional mean function $\lambda(\mathbf{l})=\E(A \mid \mathbf{L}=\mathbf{l})$ and variance function $\gamma(\mathbf{l})=\var(A \mid \mathbf{L}=\mathbf{l})$ by combining linear regression, multivariate adaptive regression splines, generalized additive models, Lasso, and boosting, using the cross-validation-based Super Learner algorithm \autocite{van2007super}, in order to reduce chances of model misspecification.
+For the conditional density $\pi(a \mid \bl)$ we assumed a model $A=\lambda(\bL) + \gamma(\bL)\varepsilon$, where $\varepsilon$ has mean zero and unit variance given the covariates, but otherwise has an unspecified density.
+We flexibly estimated the conditional mean function $\lambda(\bl)=\E(A \mid \bL=\bl)$ and variance function $\gamma(\bl)=\var(A \mid \bL=\bl)$ by combining linear regression, multivariate adaptive regression splines, generalized additive models, Lasso, and boosting, using the cross-validation-based Super Learner algorithm \citep{van2007super}, in order to reduce chances of model misspecification.
 A standard kernel approach was used to estimate the density of $\varepsilon$.

-For the outcome regression $\mu(\mathbf{l},a)$ we again used the Super Learner approach, combining logistic regression, multivariate adaptive regression splines, generalized additive models, Lasso, and boosting.
-To select the bandwidth parameter $h$ we used the leave-one-out approach discussed in Section 3.4.
-We considered regression, inverse-probability-weighted, and doubly robust estimators, as in the simulation study in Section 5.
+For the outcome regression $\mu(\bl,a)$ we again used the Super Learner approach, combining logistic regression, multivariate adaptive regression splines, generalized additive models, Lasso, and boosting.
+To select the bandwidth parameter $h$ we used the leave-one-out approach discussed in Section 3.5.
+We considered regression, inverse-probability-weighted, and doubly robust estimators, as in the simulation study in Section 4.
 The two hospitals ($<$0.1\%) with smallest inverse-probability weights were removed as outliers.
-For the doubly robust estimator we also computed pointwise uncertainty intervals (i.e., confidence intervals around the smoothed parameter $\theta^*_h(a)$; see Section 3.3) using a Wald approach based on the empirical variance of the estimating function values.
+For the doubly robust estimator we also computed pointwise uncertainty intervals (i.e., confidence intervals around the smoothed parameter $\theta^*_h(a)$; see Section 3.4) using a Wald approach based on the empirical variance of the estimating function values.

 A plot showing the results from the three estimators (with uncertainty intervals for the proposed doubly robust estimator) is given in Figure \ref{fig:resplot}.
 In general the three estimators were very similar.
 For less than 5 average nurse staffing hours the adjusted chance of penalization was estimated to be roughly constant, around 73\%, but at 5 hours chances of penalization began decreasing, reaching approximately 60\% when nurse staffing reached 11 hours.
 This suggests that adding nurse staffing hours may be particularly beneficial in the 5-10 hour range, in terms of reducing risk of readmissions penalization; most hospitals (65\%) lie in this range in our data.